Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 Orokin were genetically enhanced, and increasingly perfect as subcastes went up.
 Computers and genetically engineered servants were programmed to respond to these enhancements.
 For instance, only a Sectarus could issue the largest-scale commands.

 The Orokin really liked gold, marble-like materials, tall arches, rampant exploitation, power and treachery.
 Their architecture tended to be cathedral-like displays of wealth and power.

 There was a sort of middle class, of unclear status.
 They may have been the lowest rungs of Orokin nobility (such as the Ingenus subcaste) or commoners granted good living conditions.

 Soldiers and labourers

 These apparently were cheap, disposable, brief-lived clones.
-Their mind were deliberately diminished, and they were genetically compelled to obey Orokin nobility.
+Their minds were deliberately diminished, and they were genetically compelled to obey Orokin nobility.

 The Orokin suspected that the powerful Sentients might turn against them.
-There was thus a built-in flaw, where exposure to the Void would kill them if they attempted to return to the Origin System.
+There was thus a built-in flaw, where exposure to the Void would kill them.
+Therefore, the Sentients couldn’t return to the Origin System.